This example shows how to configure the

 given the same demodulator input energy per bit to noise power spectral

 Note that puncturing is the removal of parity symbols from a codeword,

 and shortening is the removal of message symbols from a codeword.

 In addition to this example, the examples "Reed-Solomon Coding

 Part III – Shortening" show RS block coding with punctures

 and shortened codes, respectively.

 This example shows the simulation of a communication system consisting of a random source, an RS encoder, a rectangular 64-QAM modulator, an AWGN channel, a rectangular 64-QAM demodulator, and an RS decoder.
 It includes analysis of RS coding with erasures by comparing the channel bit error rate (BER) performance versus the coded BER performance.
 This example obtains Channel BER by comparing inputs for the rectangular QAM modulator to outputs from the rectangular QAM demodulator.
 This example obtains Coded BER by comparing inputs for the RS encoder to outputs from the RS decoder.
+THIS IS FLAWED!